|Year:||7th at MIT|

 Todd Carroll was named the MIT pitching coach in January of 2010.
 No stranger to northeast baseball, he had previously been an assistant coach at UMass-Boston, Salem Community College and Harvard University.
 At UMass-Boston, Carroll helped the Beacons to their first winning record in school history in 2002.
 At Salem, both of Carroll’s pitching staffs finished the year with earned run averages under four and in 2007, Harvard’s pitching staff led the Ivy League by nearly a full run.
-Under his tutelage last year, the Engineers ranked among the top-10 in the nation in walks per nine innings (2.08), strikeout-to-walk ration (3.19) and WHIP (1.17).
-In each of the past three seasons he has guided the MIT pitching staffs to top-30 finishes in the nation in ERA, posting marks of 3.11 (2013 & 2012) and 2.97 (2011).
+At MIT his pitching staffs have consistently ranked among the best in Division III; in 2013-14 the Engineers finished among the top-20 in ERA, strikeout-to-walk ratio, WHIP and walks allowed per nine innings.

 Carroll has also gained experience through summer baseball, coaching in three of the most prestigious leagues in the country.
 From 2002-2005 he was the pitching coach of the Mill City All Americans of the New England Collegiate Baseball League, working under current MIT assistant coach Chip Forrest.
 In 2007, Carroll served as an assistant coach with the Wareham Gatemen of the Cape Cod Baseball League, and in 2008, he served as the Head Coach of the Bennington Bombers of the New York Collegiate League.
 Carroll has also spent a year as an associate scout with the Major League Baseball scouting bureau.
 A noted clinic instructor, Carroll has worked clinics at Boston College, Harvard and the University of Arizona, amongst others.
 Sixty three of Carroll’s former players have signed professional contracts.